Table of Contents

 • Download and import the EasyAR Unity XR device extension package

 • Obtain an EasyAR license suitable for XR headsets or glasses.
-The available license types for headsets or glasses include:
+Available license types include:

-• EasyAR Sense 4.x XR License trial version (trial, self-activated on the EasyAR website)
+• EasyAR Sense 4.x XR License Trial Edition (trial, self-activated on EasyAR website)

-• EasyAR Sense 4.x XR License official version (paid, please contact sales for purchase and activation)
+• EasyAR Sense 4.x XR License Official Edition (paid, contact sales to purchase)

-• EasyAR Sense 4.x XR License enterprise version (for enterprise SDK use)
+• EasyAR Sense 4.x XR License Enterprise Edition (for Enterprise SDK use)

 Caution

-Only XR License is allowed on headsets and glasses.
-Regular licenses cannot enable EasyAR functionality.
+Only XR Licenses are allowed on headsets and glasses.
+Ordinary licenses cannot enable EasyAR features.

 Import official samples

-1. Samples for built-in supported devices are located in the EasyAR Unity plugin package.
-Import the required samples separately based on the device. xr-samples-location
+1. Samples for built-in supported devices are located within the EasyAR Unity plugin package.
+Import the required sample based on the device. xr-samples-location

-2. Samples for devices supported via extensions are distributed with the corresponding headset extensions.
-You can use Unity to import the samples into the project.
-Take Pico as an example. xr-pico-extension
+2. Samples for devices supported via extensions are distributed with the corresponding headset extension.
+Import them into your project using Unity.
+Taking Pico as an example: xr-pico-extension

-Complete the headset project configuration and sample usage instructions respectively.
+Complete headset project configuration and sample usage instructions separately.

 Usage instructions

 • Button 1 HUD: Toggles the UI display mode.
-In the initial state, the UI is fixed in the real world.
-After enabling HUD, the UI will always appear in front of your eyes.
+Initially, the UI is fixed in the real world.
+Enabling HUD makes the UI always appear in front of the eyes.

 • Button 2 Record: Toggles EIF recording.
-After enabling it, you must disable it to record a normal EIF file; otherwise, the recorded file will be unusable.
+Recording must be stopped to generate a usable EIF file; otherwise, the file will be invalid.

 • Button 3 Image: Toggles image tracking.